-This activity is best done on your instrument or the piano, and it might help to have some manuscript paper and a pencil nearby.
+This activity is best done on your instrument or a piano, and it might help to have some manuscript paper and a pencil nearby.

-- 1. Play Eb Major scale slowly over one octave up and down - 2.
-Now play it again but change each Eb to Eb and keep everything else the same
+1. Play E major scale slowly over one octave - up and down

+2. Now play it again but change each Eb to Eb and keep everything else the same